lapicidae/tvs-scraper/contrib/vdr-epg-daemon/README.md

 The default `xmltv.xsl` (provided by [xmltv-plugin](https://github.com/Zabrimus/epgd-plugin-xmltv/tree/master/configs)) may not be designed to correctly process all fields extracted by this scraper (e.g., subtitles, detailed cast/crew, special ratings like IMDb or TVSpielfilm's "Tipp", image URLs).
 It might be necessary to use a **[modified xmltv.xsl file](configs/xmltv.xsl)** or customize your own to fully visualize and present this additional information.
 Customizing the XSLT is also required to properly handle the different image sizes (`size="1"`, `size="2"`, `size="3"`) provided by the scraper.

-### `run-scraper` Script
+### `run-tvs-scraper` Script

-The provided [run-scraper](run-scraper) script automates the invocation of the Python scraper based on the settings in `epgd.conf` and `channelmap.conf`.
+The provided [run-tvs-scraper](run-tvs-scraper) script automates the invocation of the Python scraper based on the settings in `epgd.conf` and `channelmap.conf`.
 It checks if an update of the EPG data is necessary (e.g., if the output file does not exist, is too old, or the `channelmap.conf` is newer).

 ### `channelmap.conf`